Robotathand/Security/README.md

 # Security
-This project uses a raspberry pi and multimpe sensors and devises to create the (almost) perfect security system.
+This project uses a raspberry pi and multiple sensors and devises to create the (almost) perfect security system.